Live Exploration of Dynamic Rings: Model and Basic Limitations

+\begin{observation} The adversary can prevent two agents starting at different locations from meeting each other even if they have unlimited memory, common chirality and distinct known IDs.
+This result holds even if the scheduler is ${\cal FSYNC}$ and never blocks both agents at the same round. \end{observation} \begin{proof} The adversary will never remove an edge, except in the case when that would lead to agents meeting in the next step.
+There are two possible cases how the agents can meet in the next step.\\ Case 1: One agent is waiting at a node and the other agent, at a neighbouring node, decides to traverse the edge $e$ connecting the two nodes.
+In this case, the adversary removes edge $e$. \\ Case 2:Both agents decide to traverse different edges $e$ and $e'$ leading to the same vertex.
+Again, it is sufficient for the adversary to remove one of the two edges to prevent rendezvous. \end{proof}

-Since the ring is anonymous, if its size is unknown, the only way to detect the termination of exploration is to meet at least once.
-Hence, Observation~\ref{obs-2AgentsCantMeet} yields: \begin{theorem} There does not exist an explicitly terminating deterministic exploration algorithm of anonymous rings of unknown size by two agents with unique IDs. \end{theorem}
+\begin{theorem} There does not exist any partially terminating deterministic exploration algorithm of anonymous rings of unknown size by two agents, even with distinct IDs, common chirality, and when the scheduler is {\cal FSYNC}. \end{theorem}

+\begin{proof} By contradiction, assume that there exists a terminating exploration algorithm ${\cal A}$.
+Let us consider an execution ${ E}$ of ${\cal A}$ on a dynamic ring of size $n$, where agents $a$ and $b$ start in two distinct locations and where the adversary always prevents the meeting of the agents, never blocking the agents at the same round.
+By Observation \ref{obs-2AgentsCantMeet} this run exists.

+Let us assume, without loss of generality, that in such an execution agent $a$ is the first one terminating at round $r({ E})$.
+Let us now consider an execution ${ E}'$ of ${\cal A}$ on a dynamic ring of size $n'=8r( E)$, where the agents start at two distinct locations at distance $4r({ E})$.
+The execution ${ E}'$ is constructed in such a way that, until round $r( E)$ neither agent can distinguish this execution from ${ E}$.
+This is possible since in $E$ the adversary never blocks the two agents at the same time and they do not meet.

+Since the size of the ring is $8r( E)$ and the agents started $4r( E)$ apart, at round $r( E)$ (when agent $a$ terminates) the distance between the two agents is at least $2r( E)$ and there are at least $6r({ E})$ unexplored nodes.
+The execution ${ E}'$ is completed by the adversary blocking agent $b$ at round $r( E)$ and afterwards, preventing it from exploring the unexplored nodes.
+Therefore, in this execution, the partial termination of algorithm ${\cal A}$ is incorrect. \end{proof}

+Observe now that for anonymous agents the impossibility of explicit termination holds regardless of their number.
+This is because, in the setting when there is orientation and no edge is removed, all the agents will act in the same way at each time step.
+If one were to decide to terminate after $t$ time steps, they all would do so at the same time; however, since they do not know the ring size, they would do the same also in a ring of size $n $ multiple of $t$, terminating without having completed the exploration.
+Indeed, with the same reasoning, it is immediate that even the weaker partial termination is impossible.

+\begin{theorem} There does not exist any partially terminating deterministic exploration algorithm of anonymous rings of unknown size by anonymous agents, regardless of their number.
+The result holds even if agents have common chirality, and the scheduler is ${\cal FSYNC}$. \end{theorem}

+Summarizing, without some knowledge of the size of the ring or without the asymmetry introduced by a landmark node, exploration with partial termination is impossible even in the fully synchronous model by two agents with IDs, or by any number of anonymous agents.
+Notice that Theorems \ref{impossibilitywithIDterminationsync} and \ref{impossibilitymoreagents} would hold even if the agents were equipped with wireless communication.

+As for the amount of time required for exploration, there exists the following lower bound due to \cite{ErHK15}: